gc-proto/gcds-protospace/packages/pr-bot/README.md

 ## Troubleshooting

-### WordPress API Connection Issues
+### GC-Articles API Connection Issues

-If you're having trouble connecting to the WordPress API:
+If you're having trouble connecting to the GC-Articles API:

 1. Ensure the API URL is correct
-2. Check that the WordPress site has REST API enabled
+2. Check that the GC-Articles site has REST API enabled
 3. Verify any authentication requirements

 ### GitHub API Issues